 PNG. // This is the go-to format for graphics with heavy textual elements or for logos, as it preserves the original image’s quality without causing pixelation when enlarged.
 Also, this is the only format for images with a transparent background.
 PNGs are crisp and clean, but at the cost of a larger file size than most JPEGs.

-YOUR MAGIC SPELL: If you are uploading an everyday picture, use JPEG.
-If it’s an infographic, logo or an image where you need a transparent background, use PNG.
+YOUR MAGICAL OPTIMIZATION SPELL: If you are uploading an everyday picture, use JPEG.
+If it’s an infographic, logo or an image where you need a transparent background or have textual elements people need to read, use PNG.
+If you need motion, choose the GIF extension.

 Choosing your Image Editor